 * Click here for rating key

 Roaring Fork Restaurant Review: Though perfectly emblematic of the restaurant's bold and rustic cuisine, Roaring Fork is actually named after the river which winds through Colorado's Sawatch Mountains and the city of Aspen.
-Uniformly excellent dishes include skillet gratin of crawfish tails, soybeans and pearl onions; grilled trout filet with lemon butter sauce; and porterhouse with red bell pepper ketchup, mashed potatoes and broccolini.
+It’s owned by a corporation these days, but still has all the feel of the private, chef-driven restaurant it once was.
+Dishes include skillet gratin of crawfish tails, soybeans and pearl onions; grilled trout filet with lemon butter sauce; and porterhouse with red bell pepper ketchup, mashed potatoes and broccolini.
 The fare is complemented by a wine list awash in all the right West Coast name-dropping and boutique labels.
-The Saloon is the watering hole of choice for many of the town's bigger fish, who can't resist the bait cast out during Roaring Fork's Monday through Saturday happy hour---green chile pork stew, Jack cheese and buttered tortillas; and a burger which rivals any in town.
-From the convivial dining room to the slightly raucous bar scene, it all seems to flow together at Roaring Fork, which, like its namesake, has carved a glorious and permanent niche in the landscape.
+The Saloon is the watering hole of choice for many of the town's bigger fish who can't resist the bait cast out during Roaring Fork's Monday through Saturday happy hour: green chile pork stew, Jack cheese and buttered tortillas; and a burger that rivals any in town.
+From the convivial dining room to the slightly raucous bar scene, it all seems to flow together at Roaring Fork, which, like its namesake, has carved a permanent niche in the landscape.